Travel Sketching is not only relaxing and rewarding but also an awesome family activity during travels.

 Putting together a travel sketch kit

 A travel sketching kit must be a collection of the basic tools required for making a sketch.
 Also, I have found having limited supplies encourages me to be creative.
 Such as, mixing two different mediums.

 - Colour pencils

 Yes, I’ve deliberately left out the ruler and eraser😊

-You could also keep a box of crayons, some watercolour pencils, and a glue stick.
-If you have smaller children, avoid carrying watercolours.
-For older children, a small watercolour pan and some water brushes are perfect.
+You could also keep a box of crayons, some watercolor pencils, and a glue stick.
+If you have smaller children, avoid carrying watercolors.
+For older children, a small watercolor pan and some water brushes are perfect.
 Keep it small, simple, and light.

 A5 size sketchbooks with thicker paper are a good choice – they fit in everywhere and are not too small for landscapes.

 Pro Tip: I like to keep all my art tools in a sling bag.
 This helps me access my art kit easily.

 5 Awesome Tips for Travel Sketching for Beginners

 Start with a tiny step – don’t try to draw the entire forest or city around you.
 Choose a small window of a house, a dry leaf on the ground, or an interesting branch.
 Long waits in airports can be used to draw the people, bags, food stalls or simply the announcement boards.
 You could even draw maps to show the places you visited.